claudiodelsole/hCRV.jl/README.md

 probs_hdppr, probsc_hdppr, counts, Xstar, dgn_hdppr = posterior_hdp(X, alpha0, alpha, num_samples, burnin = 1000, prior = true, collapsed = true)
 ```

-## Integration in R
+## R interface

 The script `hcrv.R` contains instructions to integrate the Julia package within the R environment.
-The installation and setup of the required Julia dependencies is managed by the script `/aux_code/integrate.R`, which also provides the interface to run Julia functions in R. Make sure to have Julia installed before executing the instructions in the `hcrv.R` script.
+The installation and setup of the required Julia dependencies is managed by the script `/aux_code/interface.R`, which also provides the interface to run Julia functions in R. Make sure to have Julia installed before executing the instructions in the `hcrv.R` script.